 “Another problem i have are the goals at certain stages of am match, but this is present in the franchise for ages.
 For those who do not know what i mean – scoring or conceding in 1st, 45th, 46th or 90th minute.” (— Comment on Futhead forums)

-Although it isn’t reflected directly in all the quotes above, they were found in various scripting threads around the internet.
+All the quotes above were found in various scripting threads around the internet.

 Are goals scored more frequently in certain minutes?

-We already know that goals are scored more frequently in the timespans often – wrongfully – referred to as the 45th and the 90th minutes.
+We already know that goals are scored more frequently in the time spans often – wrongfully – referred to as the 45th and the 90th minutes.
+Wrongfully, because those aren’t 1-minute intervals.
 We also know that the reason is perfectly natural.
 But what about all the other minutes mentioned above?
 Are goals really particularly frequent during those minutes as well?

 When we asked /r/fifa about what minutes people experienced more goals in, we got more answers, including intervals.

-Thus, people seem to agree that there are absolutely clear and blatant patterns in regards to when goals are scored, but apparently less so when it comes to what those patterns are.
+Thus, people seem to agree that there are absolutely clear and blatant patterns in regards to when goals are scored, but apparently less so when it comes to how those patterns look.

 Another observation is that none of the people quoted above provide an answer to the million dollar question these allegations raise: